You had me at Halo… a short story of how Netduma came to be

 Ultimately we hope that this beginning evolves into something extraordinary, and that you will be with us the entire way.

 Here we are, somewhat fresher faced, at the Halo 3 launch party.
 We thought Carmen Electra would be there.
-Sadly she wasn’t.
+She wasn’t.

 Thank you for reading.